tmpfs/async-validate/doc/readme/api.md

 The scope of the rule function exposes the fields:

 * `rule`: The validation rule in the source descriptor that corresponds to the field name being validated.
-It is always assigned a `field` property with the name of the field being validated.
 * `value`: The value of the source object property being validated.
 * `field`: The name of the field being validated.
 * `source`: The source object that was passed to the `validate` method.